 - medicines for Parkinson’s disease e.g. levodopa

 - other medicines for mood disorders

 This list does not include all medicines that may interact with Risperidone.

-Always notify your doctor or pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicine, supplements and medicines that you buy without a prescription.
+Always notify your doctor or pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicines, supplements and medicines that you buy without a prescription.

 Medicines must not be used past the expiry date.